Messaging Framework Essentials: Choosing the “Right” Elements and What to Do Next

 Having said that, don’t feel like your selections are set in stone.
 You’re simply choosing initial framework elements, knowing you’ll likely add more in the future as your company and marketing evolves.

 Select Manageable Framework Elements

-In general, you should start with a manageable set of messaging elements—you can also call them objects, dimensions, etc. In GrokSpark, we refer to them as “Record Types.”
+In general, you should start with a manageable set of messaging elements—you can also call them objects, dimensions, etc. In GrokSpark, we refer to them as “Message Types.”
 For this initial set, add main messaging elements you have a strong knowledge of and are able to handle complexity-wise.